pattern

 someone who makes works of art by carving or shaping stone, wood, clay, metal, etc. into different forms

-Ex: The community commissioned sculptor to create a public art installation that would reflect the city 's cultural heritage and identity .
+Ex: The community commissioned the sculptor to create a public art installation that would reflect the city 's cultural heritage and identity .

 daily words